chenkang455/Spike-Image-Reconstruction/README.md

 * Quantitatively measure the parameter sizes, FLOPS, and latency of various methods.

-* Visualize image reconstruction results directly from the give input spike sequence like `Data/data.dat`.
+* Visualize image reconstruction results directly from the given input spike sequence like `Data/data.dat`.

 ### Arguments Overview
 We use three command-line arguments, `test_params`, `test_metric`, and `test_imgs`, to specify the usage mode.